Skip to main content

 12

-personalized chapters in each HeroMe story arc
+personalized chapters in every HeroMe story

 What Makes HeroMe Different

-Each story stars your child’s favorite comfort objects, pets, and people—making the safe sleep environment in the story feel like their own bedroom.
+Each story features your child’s comfort objects, pets, and people—so the safe world in the story feels like their own bedroom.

 Risk-free, cancel anytime